Sign Language & Interpreting (SIGN)

 Prerequisite: SIGN 103

-Expressive and conversational skills in American Sign Language (ASL) along with continued focus on grammatical and cultural features.
+Intermediate to advanced expressive and conversational skills in American Sign Language 4 (ASL IV) along with continued focus on grammatical and cultural features.
+Students are required to attend two out-of-class observations.

 SIGN 105 American Sign Language 5